ondrocks/zodiacpress/CONTRIBUTING.md

 * Make the changes to your forked repository.
   * Ensure you stick to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).
 * When committing, reference your issue (if present) and include a note about the fix.
-* If possible, and if applicable, please also add/update unit tests for your changes.
+* Optional: If possible, and if applicable, please also add/update unit tests for your changes.
-* Note that any suggested code must not break any existing unit tests.
+* Note that any code submitted must not break any existing unit tests.
 * Push the changes to your fork and submit a pull request to the 'master' branch of the ZodiacPress repository.

 We'll review all pull requests, and make suggestions and changes if necessary.